Intellectual outputs, training and dissemination events

 - Organization and implementation of the multiplier events.
 All project partners, representing both business and education, will organize and implement a multiplier event in their home country.

 - Implementation event EE.
-Joint dissemination meeting for non-partners.
-In this meeting all project partners organize an event in which six intellectual outputs will be explained and disseminated for implementation in Europe.
-They'll present the outcomes at the bi-annual assembly of Europea International.
+Joint multiplier event for non-partners.
+In this meeting all project partners organize an event in which six intellectual outputs will be explained and disseminated for implementation in Europe at the bi-annual assembly of Europea International.